w3f/polkadot-spec/docs/id-weights.md

 let era_reward_points = <ErasRewardPoints<T>>::get(&era);
 ```

 After that, the payout is split among the validator and its nominators.
-The validators receives the payment first, creating an insertion into storage and sending a deposit event to the scheduler.
+The validators receive the payment first, creating an insertion into storage and sending a deposit event to the scheduler.

 ```rust
 if let Some(imbalance) = Self::make_payout(